Parents of accused Tampa killer refuse to cooperate with investigators

 "In refusing to answer, Mr. Donaldson did not invoke any statutory privilege or any privilege derived from the Florida or United States Constitution.
 Mr. Donaldson's refusal to testify in the above-described proceeding, despite having received a court- authorized subpoena, constitutes indirect criminal contempt of this Honorable Court."

-Fernandez questioned why prosecutors would take such an "extraordinary step" given the evidence they claim to have against the younger Donaldson.
+Fernandez questioned why prosecutors would take such an "extraordinary step," given the evidence they claim to have against the younger Donaldson.

 Fernandez told CNN affiliate WFLA that when prosecutors asked about Donaldson's life on Tuesday, one parent responded: "Testify against our son?
 You mean to testify against our baby?"